-Salaries and benefits represent the most significant ongoing operational cost in the Library.
 All staff, including represented staff and unrepresented management, are employees of the County of San Mateo.
-All non-management permanent staff and non-permanent extra-help employees are represented by SEIU Local 521, the County's second largest union.
+All non-management permanent staff and non-permanent extrahelp employees are represented by SEIU Local 521, the County's second largest union.
 Negotiated changes include a 3% increase effective October 2017.
 The current MOU, approved in 2014, is set to expire in October 2018.
 These same salary increases also apply to management staff.

-The County Board of Supervisors passed a Living Wage Ordinance, establishing a five-year pilot program that will primarily impact extra help Library Aides.
+Additionally, the County Board of Supervisors passed a Living Wage Ordinance, establishing a five-year pilot program that will primarily impact extra help Library Aides.
 Effective January 1, 2017, the top of the Library Aide salary range increased from \$15.66 to \$17.50 per hour.